September 4, 2015

 Lifestyle and Home Remedies

-You can make changes to your lifestyle to help relieve your symptoms of dyspepsia.
+You can make changes to your lifestyle to help relieve symptoms of dyspepsia.
 Below are some tips on how to relieve NUD:

 Use medications exactly as directed